guillaumezin/minecraft-server-docker/README.md

 For instance for [Nukkit](https://github.com/CloudburstMC/Nukkit) or [PowerNukkit](https://github.com/PowerNukkit/PowerNukkit).

-I use it for a personnal Minecraft server, but it could work for many Java web app.
+I use it for a personnal Minecraft server on Raspberry PI 3 with 32bits Raspbian OS, but it could work for many Java web app, edit the Dockerfile if you have a 64bits OS or another architecture.

 Put the application .jar file in app subfolder and link it to nukkit.jar, for instance: